Challenging the Anti-Feminists

 The Wife has already dismissed the views of St Paul and Christian teaching; it is in this section of her prologue that the war she wages against ‘auctoritee’ is truly joined.
 As we might expect from a former scholar at Oxford, Jankyn has a book which he reads ‘gladly, nyght and day’ and it becomes apparent that this is a compendium of anti-feminist scholarship, a medieval misogynist’s handbook.
 It contains excepts from a range of texts, all contributing to a view that women pose a moral danger to men because they themselves are naturally morally frail.
 This is a perspective on women drawn from Eve’s role in the Garden of Eden in the Biblical Book of Genesis – the serpent targeted Eve as the more susceptible of the human pair, and she in turn led Adam into sin by encouraging him to eat the sacred apple.
 Jankyn’s book does not refer to this directly, but there is a Biblical reference to the Book of Solomon as well as the early Biblical scholar St Jerome.
 Other writers of the tradition who feature include Walter Map, the Greek Theophrastus, the early Roman Christian Tertullian and the Roman poet Ovid.
 Historical figures who hold dissenting views, like Jovinian, Chrysippus and Heloise are contained in the book to have their views attacked.
 Jankyn’s volume also contains cautionary tale after cautionary tale about faithless or dangerous women, from Delilah’s betrayal of Samson to Clytemnestra’s murder of Agamemnon.
 The book sums up the dichotomous view of women, as either sexual beings who are licentious and the source of man’s temptation to sin, or to be revered as examples of holy chastity, like the Virgin Mary herself.
-The Medieval word view was governed by a male God and human being had their particular social status and role within the hierarchy, from the monarch down to the serf.
+The Medieval word view was governed by a male God and human beings had their particular social status and role within the hierarchy, from the monarch down to the serf.
 At all levels, though, men were placed above women, whose primary roles were as wives and mothers.
 Education for women was rare and usually only available to those who entered convents as nuns.